aiidateam/aiida-core/docs/source/installation.rst

    (aiidapy) $ pip install -e aiida_core[verdi_shell,ssh,REST] --process-dependency-links

+The ``[verdi_shell,...]`` part of the last line above is to specify optional features.
+To install additonal optional features, simply run the line again with a changed list of optional features.

 For the next step to work, postgres must be running on port ``5432``.
 This should automatically be the case once it is installed (on Ubuntu).
 If you have changed the default configuration of postgres, you will be asked for the details.
 Refer to the `PostgresQL`_ documentation for details on how to ensure your postgres is running.
 Read ``(aiidapy) $ verdi quicksetup --help`` to see how to supply information about your postgres configuration beforehand.